Skip to content

 An Inside Perspective

 Working within government provides insights that external consultants rarely access.
 Understanding the rhythm of budget cycles, the importance of stakeholder relationships, the constraints of procurement, and the weight of compliance requirements shapes how modernization efforts succeed or fail.
+Service on the board of the NJ Foundation for Open Government adds another dimension—governance experience that bridges the builder and oversight perspectives on institutional transparency.

 This experience informs an approach that works with institutional realities rather than against them—building coalitions, demonstrating value through incremental wins, and maintaining the trust necessary for sustained progress.